-White House Officials Push For Widening War in Syria Over Pentagon Objections
+White House Officials Push for Widening War in Syria Over Pentagon Objections

 “It’s unnecessary because the contest with Iran in Iraq and Syria is not something that will be won or lost in the next couple of months,” Kahl said.

 President Donald Trump has employed tough rhetoric against Iran that seems to signal plans to confront Tehran, though the administration has yet to take any dramatic action along those lines.
-Although touted as a speech aimed at unifying the Muslim world, Trump’s addres in Saudi Arabia in early May made clear the United States was going to take sides in the Middle East’s sectarian struggle, choosing to back Sunni Arab states in an effort to isolate Shiite-ruled Iran.
+Although touted as a speech aimed at unifying the Muslim world, Trump’s address in Saudi Arabia in early May made clear the United States was going to take sides in the Middle East’s sectarian struggle, choosing to back Sunni Arab states in an effort to isolate Shiite-ruled Iran.
 The Gulf monarchies and Israel have welcomed Trump’s vows to push back against Iran.

 Some administration officials have argued for taking on Iran in Yemen too, by expanding support for the Saudi-led coalition battling Houthi rebels, who enjoy backing from Iran.
 Like Syria, however, a larger U.S. role in Yemen’s civil war carries an array of risks, and experts say treating Yemen as a proxy war with Iran could backfire badly.
-In their fight against the Houthi rebels, forces loyal to ousted president Abdu Rabbu Mansour Hadi, and the Saudi-led coalition that backs them, have worked with local actors with suspected ties to al-Qaeda.
+In their fight against the Houthi rebels, forces loyal to ousted President Abed Rabbo Mansour Hadi, and the Saudi-led coalition that backs them, have worked with local actors with suspected ties to al Qaeda.

-It is unclear where McMaster falls in the debate over how to respond to Iranian proxies in Syria, but he likely sides with Mattis and the Defense Department’s position given his own military background.
+It is unclear where National Security Advisor H.R.
+McMaster falls in the debate over how to respond to Iranian proxies in Syria, but he likely sides with Mattis and the Defense Department’s position given his own military background.
 McMaster has also had previous run-ins with Cohen-Watnick and Harvey, both of whom work for him, but at times have sought to go around him.

-Former National Security Adviser Michael Flynn had hand picked 30-year-old Cohen-Watnick, who is viewed as too inexperienced by some of his colleagues and distrusted by some at the CIA, and Harvey, who was a military intelligence advisor to now retired Gen. David Petraeus when he was commander in Iraq.
+Former National Security Advisor Michael Flynn had hand-picked 30-year-old Cohen-Watnick, who is viewed as too inexperienced by some of his colleagues and distrusted by some at the CIA, and Harvey, who was a military intelligence advisor to now-retired Gen. David Petraeus when he was commander in Iraq.
 Cohen-Watnick reportedly “told other administration officials that he wants to use American spies to help oust the Iranian government,” according to a recent New York Times article.

 McMaster tried to move Cohen-Watnick to a different job within the NSC when he took over as national security advisor.
-To save his job, Cohen-Watnick appealed to two keys advisers — Steve Bannon and Jared Kushner — who then asked Trump to block the move.
+To save his job, Cohen-Watnick appealed to two key advisors — Steve Bannon and Jared Kushner — who then asked Trump to block the move.

 While officials argue in Washington over strategy and vie for influence in the administration, events on the ground in Syria are moving quickly, raising the potential of an inadvertent conflict.
-The pro-Assad fighters, a mix of Shiite militias, Syrian troops and Lebanese Hezbollah militia along with Iranian Revolutionary Guard Corps advisors, have continued to venture close to the U.S. forces at the al-Tanf base despite warnings to keep clear.
+The pro-Assad fighters, a mix of Shiite militias, Syrian troops, and Lebanese Hezbollah militia along with Iranian Revolutionary Guard Corps advisors, have continued to venture close to the U.S. forces at the al-Tanf base despite warnings to keep clear.

 U.S. military officers said they will not hesitate to hit Iranian proxies if American special operations forces are endangered.